NothingAG/constitution/constitution.md

 4. (d) the guide of the circle; or
 5. (e) the first circle member of the circle to declare he or she is acting as the substitute.

+### 3.5 EXTERNAL ROLES

+External roles are roles held by people who are not directly working at Nothing (for instance freelancers).
+External roles are structured exactly like regular roles (see 2.1).
+In addition to that, they are linked to a regular circle within Nothing; this circle is listed in the external role’s notes section.
+External roles do not participate in regular circle meetings.

+#### 3.5.1 CREATING, CHANGING OR REMOVING AN EXTERNAL ROLE

+Like regular roles, external roles are created, changed, or removed through a circle’s governance process (see article IV).
+The interpreter of the circle that is linked in the external role’s notes is responsible for keeping the external role up to date.

 ### 3.6 SUB-CIRCLES

 A circle may expand any of its defined roles into full circles.
 The role then becomes a **sub-circle** , with the original circle as its **super-circle**.
 The guide of the super-circle may specify who fills the guide role of the sub-circle, following the rules in section 3.3.
 Furthermore, each sub-circle elects a care taker (see [Nothing's Peerdom Map](https://nothing.peerdom.org)), which cannot be the same person as the guide.